18 Anti-Inflammatory Foods to Eat to Reduce Pain

 Tea is rich in antioxidants or flavonoids, which may protect against cell damage that can worsen conditions such as arthritis.
 Research shows it also contains a chemical that fights inflammation, so consider swapping that morning cup of joe for a green tea instead.

 This vegetable contains vitamins C and K, folate, fiber, and antioxidants.
 Broccoli, high in sulforaphane, fights inflammation by reducing your levels of cytokines, research shows.
-Other fruits and vegetables rich in sulforaphane include kale, cabbage, bok choy, cauliflower, Brussels sprouts, and more.
+Other fruits and vegetables rich in sulforaphane, or foods that reduce inflammation, include kale, cabbage, bok choy, cauliflower, Brussels sprouts, and more.

 Oily fish such as salmon, trout, and anchovies, along with walnuts, linseeds, pumpkin seeds, olive oil, and canola oil contain omega-3 fatty acids that make them powerful anti-inflammatory foods.
 A University of Pittsburgh study found that people with back and neck pain who took omega-3 fatty acids in supplement form for three months had less pain overall.
 Eat fatty fish at least twice a week and consider taking a daily omega-3 fatty acid supplement to fight pain.
 Here are 10 pains you should never, ever ignore.